Bipolaron liquids at strong Peierls electron-phonon couplings

 \section{Abstract}

-We use Density Matrix Renormalization Group to study a one-dimensional chain with Peierls electron-phonon coupling describing the modulation of the electron hopping due to lattice distortion.
-We demonstrate the appearance of an exotic phase-separated state, which we call Peierls phase separation, in the limit of very dilute electron densities, for sufficiently large couplings and small phonon frequencies.
-This is unexpected, given that Peierls coupling mediates effective pair-hopping interactions that disfavor phase clustering.
-The Peierls phase separation consists of a homogenous, dimerized, electron-rich region surrounded by electron-poor regions, which we show to be energetically more favorable than a dilute liquid of bipolarons.
-This mechanism qualitatively differs from that of typical phase separation in conventional electron-phonon models that describe the modulation of the electron's potential energy due to lattice distortions.
-Surprisingly, the electron-rich region always stabilizes a dimerized pattern at fractional densities, hinting at a non-perturbative correlation-driven mechanism behind phase separation.
+We use the Density Matrix Renormalization Group method to study a one-dimensional chain with Peierls electron-phonon coupling, which describes the modulation of the electron hopping by lattice distortions.
+We demonstrate that this system is stable against phase separation in the dilute density limit.
+We only find phase separation numerically for large couplings for which the linear approximation for the electron-phonon coupling becomes invalid; this behavior can be stabilized in a narrow sliver of the physical parameter space if the dispersion of the phonons is carefully tuned.
+These results indicate that in the dilute electron density limit, Peierls bipolaron liquids are generically stable, unlike in other models of electron-phonon coupling.
+We show that this behavior extends to finite carrier concentrations of up to quarter filling.
+This stability of low-density, light-mass bipolaron liquids in the Peierls model opens a path to high-$T_c$ superconductivity based on a bipolaronic mechanism, in higher dimensions.

 {\em Introduction.---} A primary goal in condensed matter physics targets the discovery and understanding of unusual phases of matter that arise from strong correlations.
-Correlated electron-lattice systems, besides being fascinating in their own right, manifest in many experimentally relevant situations such as polaronic phenomena in the dilute electron density limit \cite{BipolaronsReview,MillisPolaronFL,Dominic,LightBP}, and superconductivity and charge order at finite electron concentrations \cite{BCS2, ScaletterScalapino, KivelsonHolstein2}.
+Correlated electron-lattice systems manifest in fascinating ways in many experimentally relevant situations, such as polaronic phenomena in the dilute electron density limit \cite{BipolaronsReview,MillisPolaronFL,Dominic,LightBP,SousBondP}, and charge order and superconductivity at finite electron concentrations \cite{BCS2, ScaletterScalapino, KivelsonHolstein2}.
+In particular, the search for alternative microscopic mechanisms for high-$T_c$ superconductivity has stimulated a renewed interest in the study of bipolarons -- bound states of two polarons, where a polaron is an electron dressed by a cloud of phonons -- in the presence of different forms of electron-lattice coupling.